TEXT-Fitch affirms Allstate's ratings

-Dec 14 - Fitch Ratings has affirmed the 'A-' Issuer Default Rating (IDR) of
+Feb 14 - Fitch Ratings has affirmed the 'A-' Issuer Default Rating

 Financial Strength (IFS) ratings of Allstate Insurance Co. and its